-Do you every wonder where all your money goes?
+Do you ever wonder where all your money goes?

 Do you often find there is more month than money to pay for it?

-If this is your scenario then a budget calculator can help you take control of where your money is going monthly and get your savings back on track.
+If this is your scenario then the Budget Calculator can help you take control of where your money is going monthly and get your savings back on track.

 There are lots of free budget planners online that can help you create your first budget template.
 But before you jump in, make sure that you are ready with your list of inputs necessary for creating a budget.